Understanding Ruby and Rails: Serializing Ruby objects with JSON

 # => "A string"

-As you can see, the usage is really straightforward and the JSON-encoded result size is smaller compared to the YAML and XML counterparts.
+As you can see, the usage is really straightforward and the JSON-encoded result is smaller than its YAML and XML counterparts.

 ActiveSupport::JSON.encode(v)